Kim Stanley Robinson is one of America’s most important science fiction authors—and an underappreciated utopian visionary.

-TB: I hear you and Karen Joy Fowler like to write together in cafes.
+TB: I hear you and [the novelist] Karen Joy Fowler like to write together in cafes.
 What’s that about?

 KSR: I wrote in cafes for many years; I liked seeing the faces, which often became characters’ faces, and I liked hearing the voices around me, I think it helped with dialogue, and made my writing even more a matter of channeling a community.
 Fowler joined me in this at several cafes downtown, all of which died, we hope not from our presence, although we may have killed three.

 It was good to meet with someone going through the same issues, it was a kind of solidarity and also a bit of policing, in that there was someone to meet at a certain time, who would then be watching in a way.
 It was a great addition to a friendship.
 But now Karen has moved, and on my own I’m finding I like my courtyard better than any of the cafes left in town.

 I thought I was getting tired of writing, before, but now I realize I was only tired of spending so much time indoors sitting around.
 When it’s outdoors it feels completely different.